Topic Summary

 In an effort to reduce the risks and harms of alcohol-impaired driving, the Government of Canada introduced mandatory alcohol screening in December 2018.
 This new law allows law enforcement to demand a breath sample from drivers without needing reasonable suspicion that the driver has consumed alcohol.

-Driving under the influence of cannabis increases the risk of vehicle collisions causing serious injury or death.
-With the recent legalization of cannabis, there has been increased focus on cannabis use among Canadians, how often people drive after using cannabis, and the costs to society resulting from crashes associated with using cannabis.
+After alcohol, cannabis is the most commonly detected substance among drivers who die in traffic crashes.
+Cannabis impairs the cognitive and motor abilities needed to safely operate a motor vehicle, and driving under its influence increases the risk of vehicle collisions causing serious injury or death.
+With recreational cannabis legalization, there has been increased focus on its use among people in Canada, how often people drive after using cannabis and the costs to society resulting from cannabis-related crashes.

 For more information about cannabis, resources and tools to address cannabis use, and its impact on health, see Cannabis.